Open Relationship Therapy

 Lastly, it is rare to find a licensed open relationship therapist who has the kind of “boots on the ground” experience in open relationships and ethical non-monogamy that I have.
 This is one of the main reasons people hire me as their experienced and professional open relationship coach.

-Pros & Cons Of Being In An Open Relationship And How An Open Relationship Therapy Perspective Can Help
+Pros & Cons Of Being In An Open Relationship And How An Open Relationship Therapy Perspective

 If you’re considering an open relationship, I strongly recommend you take some time to learn about the various aspects of the lifestyle.
 Doing research before taking action will better equip you and your partner for the road ahead.
 Keep in mind, people choose ethical non-monogamy for a variety of reasons.
 It’s important to get clear on your intentions behind opening a relationship.
 Having an understanding of the pros and cons and seeing how they align with what you are desiring for your relationship can be incredibly helpful.